The Cleaning Lady Star Élodie Yung Was “Praying For a Part Like This”

 “When I got this part, my husband looked at me like, ‘Really?
 You are going to be the cleaning lady?’
 I could show you a picture of the room I’m staying in right now,” laughs Élodie Yung, fully admitting that cleaning isn’t her thing.
-But traditional cleaning is not what her role in FOX’s new drama The Cleaning Lady, which premieres Monday, is all about.
+But traditional cleaning is not what her role in FOX’s new drama The Cleaning Lady is all about.

 Yung stars as Thony, a Cambodian surgeon who comes to the U.S. to pursue a lifesaving medical treatment for her young son.
 Originally here on a medical visa, complications arise and she is forced to stay as an undocumented immigrant, where she makes ends meet living and working with her sister-in-law (Martha Millan) as a cleaning lady.